-Check out the FMP then bail for a west coast island
+Check out the Full Moon Party then bail for a west coast island.

 Highlight: Snorkelling on Thailand’s west coast.

-Lowlight: Watch out for theft, druggings and random attacks by druken idiots at the FMP.
+Lowlight: Watch out for theft, druggings and random attacks by drunken idiots at the FMP.
 Don’t assume the person trying to sell you acid isn’t a police officer.
-Where possible avoid bus travel at night (due to theft and accidents) -- train travel is preferable.
+Where possible, avoid bus travel at night (due to theft and accidents)—train travel is preferable.

 Double your time in Hanoi and get licensed

-Over and over again people complain that they ran out of time in Hanoi.
-There is a shedload of things to do (though we've advised one of the best ways to experience Hanoi is to avoid all that), the streetfood is fabulous and the booze super cheap.
+Over and over again, people complain that they ran out of time in Hanoi.
+There is a shedload of things to do, the street food is fabulous and the booze super cheap.
 Double however long you’ve allowed there.
 If you’re planning on travelling by motorbike, get a motorbike license in your home country and read your travel insurance policy very, very carefully.

 Highlight: A day spent in a series of Hanoi cafes just watching life go by.
 Ha Long Bay is also okay.

 Lowlight: Scams in heavily touristed areas can become tiresome fast.
-Snatch and grab theft is a growing problem in the south as is the Filipino scam.
+Snatch and grab theft is a growing problem in the south, as is the Filipino cards scam.
 Stay in control.
-Don’t ride your motorbike when drunk -- duh.
+Don’t ride your motorbike when drunk—duh.

 Grow a brain, get insured

 If you can’t afford to travel without adequate insurance coverage, you can’t afford to travel.
 It’s that simple.
 We recommend World Nomads, which isn’t the cheapest of policies, but they are who we use ourselves, every single time we travel.
-The travel insurance market in the UK is extremely price competitive -- shop around but read the policies very carefully and watch out for exclusions and limited payouts.
+The travel insurance market is extremely price competitive—shop around but if you’re shopping primarily on price, read the policies very carefully and watch out for exclusions and limited payouts.